Jkollar116/Budgeting-Application/README.md

     - As a user, I would like to be able to register and create an account with CashClimb using my email address and password so that I can track my financial data. -Jack

 2. **Secure Login**
-    - As a user, I would like to be able to securely login to view my saved information and prevent others from being able to freely view my confidential information. -Jack
+    - As a user, I would like to be able to securely log in to view my saved information and prevent others from being able to freely view my confidential information. -Jack

 3. **Password Reset**
     - As a user, I would like to be able to reset my password in the case that I have forgotten it through a link in my email. -Jack